Snicho1945/Film-Release-Date-Analysis/README.md

  ## **Dashboard**
-- Tableau will used for the dashboard
+- Our charts, dashboards and story were built in Tableau.
+[Click here to see the storyboard](https://public.tableau.com/profile/pam.hamrick#!/vizhome/FilmReleaseDateAnalysis/FilmReleaseDateAnalysis?publish=yes).
-- Mosaic chart depicting studio revenue and picture count
+- Tree Map depicting studio revenue and movie count
-- Graphs depicting movie success by release date with genre
+- Top 10 Production Company Revenue by Month in pie charts
 - Breakdown of graphs from ML with descriptive text
-- World maps showing a ranking of countries with revenue and movie count, separated
+- Top 3 genres in bar/line charts
-- Scatter plot with regression
+- Movie Count and Revenue per Month in a bar/line chart
-- Outliers
+- Budget and Revenue comparison bar chart
-- Distribution pie chart 5-10
+- Correletion chart from the linear regression
-- Another scatter plot and regression by genre
+- Features vs Revenue from the linear regression in a horizontal bar chart
-- Synergy graphs need to complement each other
+- Resources wrapup